 1. May Lower Cholesterol Levels

-Oyster mushrooms have been shown to help lower cholesterol naturally and fast in some animal studies.
+Oyster mushrooms have been shown to help lower cholesterol in animal studies.
 A study published in the journal Mycobiology, for example, showed that supplementation with oyster mushrooms helped reduce total cholesterol levels by 37 percent and lowered triglycerides by 45 percent in rats.
-(1) Still, more studies are needed to determine how oyster mushrooms may affect cholesterol levels in humans.

 3. Packed with Antioxidants